Paediatric Feeding International

 Professionally Certified.
 Internationally Recognised.

 Dr. Tessa Taylor has nearly 25 years of experience and is a Doctoral-level Board Certified Behavior Analyst (BCBA-D).
 She obtained her Master’s degree in 2001 and her PhD in clinical psychology in 2010 from Louisiana State University, USA.
 She is a registered clinical psychologist in Australia and former licensed clinical psychologist in the USA.
-Dr. Taylor completed her predoctoral internship and postdoctoral fellowship at Johns Hopkins University School of Medicine/Kennedy Krieger Institute
+Dr. Taylor completed her predoctoral internship and postdoctoral fellowship at Johns Hopkins University School of Medicine/Kennedy Krieger Institute.

 Treatment Built Upon Expertise